-- (1) Messrs.
-Farr and Peters are named executive officers who are also Directors and their compensation is set forth in the Summary Compensation Table and related tables.
-They did not receive any additional compensation for their service as Directors. - (2) In fiscal 2015, the Directors in office on February 3, 2015 were awarded 2,381 shares of restricted stock, or restricted stock units in the cases of Dr. Boersig and Ms. Green, with a total value of \$139,979 (\$140,000 divided by the grant date fair market value of Emerson stock, rounded down to the nearest whole share).
-Each amount constitutes the aggregate grant date fair value of restricted stock and restricted stock unit awards for fiscal 2015 calculated in accordance with FASB ASC Topic 718, which is also the dollar amount recognized for financial statement reporting purposes for fiscal 2015.
-Holders of restricted stock and restricted stock units would be entitled to the spin-off distribution of the network power business, like other stockholders. - (3) The total number of shares of restricted stock held by each of the non-management Directors at September 30, 2015 (the end of fiscal 2015) is as follows: Dr. Boersig-3,450; Mr. Bolten-8,953; Mr. Busch-2,381; Mr. Golden-32,459; Ms. Green-4,497; Mr. Johnson-18,276; Dr. Kendle-4,345; Mr. Levatich-7,784; Adm.
-Prueher-31,271; Mr. Stephenson-22,569; and Mr. Turley-5,617.
-In addition, at that date, Dr. Boersig and Ms. Green each held 13,471 restricted stock units, which they received instead of restricted stock in fiscal years 2010 through 2015 as provided in the Company's Restricted Stock Plan for Non-Management Directors.
-Ms. Green's restricted stock and restricted stock units vested in connection with her resignation. - (4) Includes above-market earnings for fiscal 2015 on cash fees or dividend equivalents that a Director elected to defer as follows: Mr. Busch-\$7,485; Mr. Golden-\$2,791; Ms. Green-\$107; and Mr. Stephenson-\$1,745.
-Also includes amounts attributable to the aggregate change in the actuarial present value of the accumulated pension benefit for fiscal 2015 pursuant to the Company's Continuing Compensation Plan for Non-Management Directors as follows: Mr. Busch-\$0; and Mr. Golden-\$16,000.
-Pursuant to applicable regulations, does not include the following negative amount relating to the change in actuarial present value: Adm.
-Prueher-(\$3,000).
+- (1) Mr. Farr is the only named executive officer who is also a Director and his compensation is set forth in the Summary Compensation Table and related tables.
+He did not receive any additional compensation for his service as a Director.
+Charles A. Peters, our former Senior Executive Vice President, resigned from the Company and as a Director on December 7, 2015.
+As described in prior proxy statements, prior to his retirement, Mr. Peters was compensated as an executive officer and did not receive any additional compensation for his service as a Director.
+The Company's Current Report on Form 8-K filed on December 8, 2015 describes his compensation arrangements. - (2) In fiscal 2016, the Directors in office on February 2, 2016 were awarded 3,042 shares of restricted stock, or restricted stock units in the case of Dr. Boersig, with a total value of \$139,978 (\$140,000 divided by the grant date fair market value of Emerson stock, rounded down to the nearest whole share).
+Each amount constitutes the aggregate grant date fair value of restricted stock and restricted stock unit awards for fiscal 2016 calculated in accordance with FASB ASC Topic 718, which is also the dollar amount recognized for financial statement reporting purposes for fiscal 2016. - (3) The total number of shares of restricted stock held by each of the non-management Directors at September 30, 2016 (the end of fiscal 2016) is as follows: Dr. Boersig-3,450; Mr. Bolten-11,995; Mr. Golden-35,501; Mr. Johnson-21,318; Dr. Kendle-7,387; Mr. Levatich-10,826; Adm.
+Prueher-34,313; Mr. Stephenson-25,611; and Mr. Turley-8,659.
+In addition, at that date, Dr. Boersig held 16,513 restricted stock units.
+Ms. Green's previously held restricted stock and restricted stock units vested in connection with her resignation. - (4) Includes above-market earnings for fiscal 2016 on cash fees or dividend equivalents that a Director elected to defer as follows: Mr. Busch-\$4,377; Mr. Golden-\$12,960; and Mr. Stephenson-\$8,655.
+Also includes amounts attributable to the aggregate change in the actuarial present value of the accumulated pension benefit for fiscal 2016 pursuant to the Company's Continuing Compensation Plan for Non-Management Directors as follows: Mr. Busch-\$3,000; Mr. Golden-\$42,000; and Adm.
+Prueher-\$8,000.
 The Company eliminated its Continuing Compensation Plan for Non-Management Directors who assumed office on or after June 4, 2002.
 Non-management Directors in office on that date continued to vest in the plan.
-Please see the narrative above on page 12 for more information. - (5) Represents Company matching contributions under the Company's charitable matching gifts program which matches charitable gifts of up to \$10,000 for all employees and Directors of the Company. - (6) Mr. Busch will not be standing for re-election. - (7) Ms. Green resigned from the Board effective October 6, 2015 after seven years of service.
+Please see the narrative above on page 12 for more information.
+As discussed in note (6) below, Mr. Busch retired from the Board of Directors during fiscal 2016.
+After his service, as a participant in the Company's